Guidelines for Attending Holy Mass, beginning on Pentecost Weekend, Saturday May 30 and Sunday May 31, 2020

 - Bring your own hand sanitizer if possible as St. Paul's has a limited supply

-- Wearing a facemask will be required to enter the parish for mass for all family members
+- Wearing a facemask is strongly recommended during mass for all family members

 - Gloves are also permitted, and are encouraged